 - Turn the cake over so that the join is hidden on the underside.

-- Use any off-cuts of marzipan to make decorative marzipan shapes (I made flowers using a cutter) or decorate the cake as you wish.
-Use a little jam to stick the marzipan decorations to the cake.
+- Use any off-cuts of marzipan to make decorative marzipan shapes (as preferred) and use a little egg white to stick them to the cake.

 - Chill the cake for about an hour, before cutting a thin slice off each end with a sharp knife to tidy up.